inft3063-assignment-1-wed-atb/INFT2063_Assignment_1-v02/specification.md

 It is important to note that team members do not have equal marks.
 Individual contributions (such as your stored in the gitlab server) will be considered across all assessment criteria.

-## Scheme
+## Marking criteria
-The marking scheme is approximately as follows.
-The dot-point guides (for example, 'Fixing Bugs (13%)') provide the approximate mark allocated for this task.
-The final marking scheme may vary.
-The section marks (for example, 'Programming (50% of mark)' are fixed.

-Programming (50% of mark)
+Programming

-	- Fixing Bugs (13%)
+	- Fixing Bugs
-	- Adding Features (13%)
+	- Adding Features
-	- New Features (24%)
+	- New Features
 	- These tasks require not just programming, but also git commits on feature branches.

-Issue Tracking (10% of mark)
+Issue Tracking

 	- Creating Issues
 	- Closing Issues
 	- Git commits that match the issue numbers

-Git (25%)
+Git

 	- Commit Log formatting
 	- Commits, merges, tags, and branches
 	- Signing your commits

-Misc (15%)
+Misc

 	- Creation of relevant files
 	- Code review
 	- Documentation Files
+    - Individual presentation (3 minutes each.
+Internal students present in class, external students submit voice recorded slides.)

 ## Notes